jeffreydyao/abiramen.github.io/_posts/2020-09-18-vscode-and-cse.md

     - Use <kbd>Ctrl+`</kbd> (that's the key to the left of the number row) to open a terminal pane.
       This is exactly like a terminal window in TigerVNC.
 You can run <code>ls</code> to see your files!
 1. **We can save some time by adding this to our hosts list.** Click the SSH icon in the bottom left again, click Connect to Host, and this time, click **Add New SSH Host.**
-1. **Enter the following command:** `ssh z5555555@vscode.cse.unsw.edu.au -A`, replacing with your own zID again, and hit <kbd>Enter</kbd>.
+1. **Enter the following command:** `ssh z5555555@vscode.cse.unsw.edu.au`, replacing with your own zID again, and hit <kbd>Enter</kbd>.
 If prompted which configuration file to save to, select the first one.
 1. **You should now see vscode.cse.unsw.edu.au on the Connect to Host menu.** This means you don't have to type it in each time.
     [SSH menu](/assets/images/blog/cse-setup/ssh-menu-2.jpg)
 If you had an issue, scroll down to [troubleshooting](#troubleshooting){: .page-anchor-offset} section.

+### Part 4: vscode2 - Electric Boogaloo

+vscode.cse.unsw.edu.au connects you to a CSE server called `corelli`, which works fine most of the time.
+However, the server VS Code uses in order to form a connection is quite resource intensive, and can often eat up all the resources that `corelli` has available.

+Thankfully, CSE has set up a second server called `mandolin` you can use in case you're having issues with corelli.
+To set up your VS Code to be able to connect to `mandolin`, repeat Part 3, but replace all occurrences of `z5555555@vscode.cse.unsw.edu.au` with `z5555555@vscode2.cse.unsw.edu.au`.
+That's right, you just need to change `vscode` to `vscode2`.
+You can connect to `mandolin` if `corelli` ever feels slow.

 ## Making VS Code even cooler